torkEng/gitop/README.md

 - Verify the path exists and is a git repository
 - Check that the remote exists: `git remote -v`
 - Ensure you have permission to access the repository
+- Use `gitop config` to see your current configuration

 ### "Path does not exist"
 - Check the path in your configuration
 - Use absolute paths if relative paths aren't working
 - Ensure tilde (`~`) expansion is working correctly
+- Edit config: see `gitop config` for file location

 ### Colors not working
 - Verify your terminal supports colors